hazardsoft/nodejs-aws-shop-be/product-service/README.md

 ## Product Service API

-Product Service API is available at https://dw0r0hgmic.execute-api.eu-central-1.amazonaws.com/dev:
+Product Service API is available at https://rro55xf8w3.execute-api.eu-central-1.amazonaws.com/dev:

-1. To get full list of products use https://dw0r0hgmic.execute-api.eu-central-1.amazonaws.com/dev/products
+1. To get full list of products use https://rro55xf8w3.execute-api.eu-central-1.amazonaws.com/dev/products
-2. To get one product by id use https://dw0r0hgmic.execute-api.eu-central-1.amazonaws.com/dev/products/{id}, where {id} is 1..4 (if out-of-range id is used 404 error will be returned)
+2. To get one product by id use https://rro55xf8w3.execute-api.eu-central-1.amazonaws.com/dev/products/{id}, where {id} is UUID of one of the items got in p.1
+3. To create a product use https://rro55xf8w3.execute-api.eu-central-1.amazonaws.com/dev/products (POST)

 ### Swagger Documentation

 Use [openapi.yaml](./openapi.yaml) file (exported from `dev` stage of AWS API Gateway) and import it at https://editor-next.swagger.io/ (`File` -> `Import File` in the menu, see example usage on the screenshot below)